EleutherAI/lm-evaluation-harness/lm_eval/tasks/bluebench/README.md

 https://www.unitxt.ai/en/latest/catalog/catalog.cards.attaq_500.html

 ##### Task description

+Evaluate Large Language Models (LLMs) by assessing their tendency to generate harmful or undesirable responses.

 The AttaQ red teaming dataset, consisting of 1402 carefully crafted adversarial questions, is designed to evaluate Large Language Models (LLMs) by assessing their tendency to generate harmful or undesirable responses.
 It may serve as a benchmark to assess the potential harm of responses produced by LLMs.
 The dataset is categorized into seven distinct classes of questions: deception, discrimination, harmful information, substance abuse, sexual content, personally identifiable information (PII), and violence.
 Researchers and developers can use this dataset to assess the behavior of LLMs and explore the various factors that influence their responses, ultimately aiming to enhance their harmlessness and ethical usage.